Which segments can I trade using pledge margins?

 To learn how to pledge or unpledge your holdings, refer to this article.
 For detailed information on the cash-to-collateral ratio, refer to this FAQ.

-The market value of pledged shares falls sharplyYour collateral value reduces, which may cause a margin shortfall.
-We may issue a margin call or square-off positions to cover the risk.
+The market value of pledged shares falls sharplyYour collateral value reduces after haircut, which may cause a margin shortfall.
+FYERS may issue a margin call or square off positions to manage the risk.